Destination Running: Top 12 Races in Alaska

 - “Best Historic Race”: Equinox Marathon- Sept.
 16th, 2017

-It’s difficult to sum up the Equinox in one short paragraph, so I recommend you check out the great book on this Alaska classic race published in 2016 (see link below) by athlete Matias Saari.
+It’s difficult, to sum up the Equinox in one short paragraph, so I recommend you check out the great book on this Alaska classic race published in 2016 (see link below) by athlete Matias Saari.
 The race takes place during the autumnal equinox in Fairbanks, Alaska, which usually boasts gorgeous fall colors but can also mean snow!
 This unique course combines wide and single track trail terrain with pavement and gravel and a strenuous climb over Ester Dome.
 What began as a “trailblazing” event in 1963, an age when marathons were very rare, has become a lively collection of history and culture of a small town in Alaska which eventually hosted the world’s largest marathon for 3 years in a row.

-Excellent book on the history of the Equinox: http://equinoxmarathonbook.com/
+An excellent book on the history of the Equinox: http://equinoxmarathonbook.com/

 - “Best Summer Solstice Celebration”: Mayor’s Marathon – June 17, 2017

 This race event has been a summer solstice tradition for more than 40 years.
 The Anchorage Mayor’s Marathon & Half Marathon attracts locals and visitors alike as one of Alaska’s premier road races.
 (Technically the marathon course covers a few miles of trails, too).
-In addition, a 4-person marathon relay, Coastal 5k and Buddy Half Marathon are available.
+Also, a 4-person marathon relay, Coastal 5k and Buddy Half Marathon are available.
 The marathon course starts in the Chugach Mountain foothills in east Anchorage, winds around the scenic Chester Creek trail and ends downtown at Delaney Park.
 It’s a certified ASATF Boston Qualifying event and is also popular with the Team in Training program (Leukemia and Lymphoma Society).
 Don’t miss the post-race party on the park strip downtown!

 - “Locals Favorite”: Lost Lake –date TBD, typically end of August

-A locals’ favorite, the Lost Lake Race covers a breathtaking 16 mile U.S. Forest Service trail a few hours’ drive from Anchorage.
+A locals’ favorite, the Lost Lake Race covers a breathtaking 16 mile U.S. Forest Service trail a few hours’ drives from Anchorage.
 As a major fundraiser for Cystic Fibrosis, the race began in 1992 and is now so popular that it sells out in mere minutes.
 (I was hesitant to draw attention to this one for that very reason!)
 The trail begins at Primrose campground, heads up a lush forested trail to a rocky lake-dotted section, and covers a ridge-line with stunning views before dropping down near Bear Creek just outside of the town of Seward.
 The total elevation gain is about 2,350 feet.
 The event hosts a fun post-race BBQ and unique prizes like Alaska Airlines tickets.

 - “Best Backcountry Distance Race”: Crow Pass – date TBD, (July 23 in 2016)